nameko/nameko/docs/key_concepts.rst

 Each worker executes in its own greenthread.
 The maximum number of concurrent workers can be tweaked based on the amount of time each worker will spend waiting on I/O.

-Workers are stateless so are inherently thread safe, but dependencies should ensure they support thread-safety.
+Workers are stateless so are inherently thread safe, but dependencies should ensure they are unique per worker or otherwise safe to be accessed concurrently by multiple workers.